Civil Service Exam Practice Tests (2024 Guide)

 Look after yourself to ensure that you are the best version of ‘you’ on the day of the test.

-If you are attending an assessment center, make sure you arrive in good time and bring only what you have been told to bring with you, including ID and documents you may be asked to produce and any items you are allowed to take into the test.
+If you are attending an assessment center for the Civil Service Exam, make sure you arrive in good time and bring only what you have been told to bring with you, including ID and documents you may be asked to produce and any items you are allowed to take into the test.

 There will generally be a clock in the exam room.
 Regularly check that you have enough time to complete the test.